Enhancement in tunneling density of states in Luttinger liquid -- role of non-local interaction: Simultaneous enhancement and stability of fixed point

-Now, we break the parity symmetry or layer symmetry of the junction by introducing asymmetric $\alpha$ in the two \qh layers as we did for $S_{1}$ fixed point to investigate the possibility of having $d^{S_{2}} > 1$ and $\Delta^{0}_{S_{2}}<1$ simultaneously.
-We run a numerical search to check the possibility of simultaneous stability and \tdos enhancement in the presence of asymmetric $\alpha$ both in case of $\nu_1=1, \nu_2=1$ and $\nu_1=1, \nu_2=1/3$ and the results of our findings are given in Fig.~\ref{fig:S2 FP plots_pert} (a) and Fig.~\ref{fig:S2 FP plots_pert} (c).
+Now, we break the parity symmetry or layer symmetry of the junction by introducing asymmetric $\alpha$ in the two \qh layers as we did for the $S_{1}$ fixed point to investigate the possibility of having $d^{S_{2}} > 1$ and $\Delta^{0}_{S_{2}}<1$ simultaneously.
+We run a numerical search to check the possibility of simultaneous stability and \tdos enhancement in the presence of asymmetric $\alpha$ in the case of both $\nu_1=1, \nu_2=1$ and $\nu_1=1, \nu_2=1/3$, and the results of our findings are given in Figs.~\ref{fig:S2 FP plots_pert}(a) and \ref{fig:S2 FP plots_pert}(c).
 In both cases we again find the region of simultaneous stability and \tdos enhancement, but it exists only in the strong interaction limit.